Serendipity in Ceramics

 Ceramics sustains humanity in a cyclical nature that is fundamental to our being: its materials are sourced from the earth, wares used in our daily lives, and our remnants to be discovered in archeological finds.
 Popular culture has redefined ceramic arts as en vogue obtainable by the talented few, but you don’t have to exceptionally artistic to create pieces you’ll admire and use often.
 You simply need an inspired push, and it is my hope that this blog encourages you in your pursuit.

-The Little Clay Workbook was written in response to lingering questions I had in art school, techniques I honed and were inquired by fellow ceramists, and is meant to be used as supplemental reading to build your confidence in ceramics.
-There are many guides that will further you with more advanced applications, but in this blog you will find the basics laid out in an approachable manner, as told by an art student exploring clay and its endless potential.
+I write in response to lingering questions I had in art school, techniques I honed and were inquired by fellow ceramists, and is meant to be used as supplemental reading to build your confidence in ceramics.
+There are many guides that will further you with more advanced applications, but this workbook approaches the basics as told by an art student exploring clay and its endless potential.